jacksalici/jacksalici.com/readme.md

 ## Changelog 🕰️

 I like to change its style often so I tagged the main last versions, starting from 2021.
-Sadly, previous versions have been lost (I was not yet an expert in git and made numerous embarrassing mistakes).
+Sadly, previous versions have been lost (I was not an expert in git yet and I made some embarrassing mistakes).

 |Version|Description|
 |-|-|
-v1.3.0| Dark blue dotted homepage with a [nice hover effect](https://github.com/jacksalici/jacksalici.github.io/blob/v1.3.0/themes/jacksaliciwebsite/assets/js/main.js)|
+v1.3.0| Dark blue dotted homepage with a [nice hover effect](https://github.com/jacksalici/jacksalici.github.io/blob/v1.3.0/themes/jacksaliciwebsite/assets/js/main.js).|
-v1.2.0| Cream to Light Blue background gradient, landing homepage.
-[Screenshot](static/uploads/v1.2.0.png)
+v1.2.0| Cream to Light Blue background gradient, landing homepage. [(Screenshot)](static/uploads/v1.2.0.png)
-|v1.1.0| Hugo Framework, with Salinger Theme
+|v1.1.0| __Hugo Framework__, with [Salinger](https://themes.gohugo.io/themes/salinger-theme/) Theme.